 Ed.D Curriculum and Instruction-Educational Technology, University of Florida

 Dr. Risner develops and manages initiatives that integrate the study of foreign language and area studies across the curriculum.
-She has over 20 years of experience teaching foreign language at a variety of K-16 levels.
+She has over 20 years of experience teaching a foreign language at a variety of K-16 levels.
 Her background is in Marketing, Latin American Studies, and Educational Technology.

 370A Grinter Hall